jpthefish/ALAN-Birdstrike-Data-For-Research/README.md

 ## Overview

 This is the codebase for a predictive modeling and public policy design-oriented research project investigating the impact of artificial lights at night (ALAN) on bird strikes.
-Data available upon request.
+Data available upon request :)

 ## Abstract